GAN vs. transformer models: Comparing architectures and uses CNN vs. GAN: How are they different?

 The tool provides context-aware conversations to explain code, find bugs and suggest fixes.
 It also personalizes answers that are linked to official documentation.
 In addition, it can write software tests and identify missing tests that might be required.

 ChatGPT, developed by OpenAI and launched in November 2022, is accessed as a separate tool and is better suited to summarizing complex code or generating a starting template for a specific coding task.
-Numerous other code-generation AI chat tools have emerged besides ChatGPT.
-Many of these can be accessed on their own, integrated into various code development tools or offered as a feature in some IDEs.
+Numerous other code-generation AI chat tools have since emerged.
+Many of these can be accessed independently, integrated into various code development tools or offered as a feature in some IDEs.

 ChatGPT's LLM is trained on human language data.
-Because it is a general-purpose conversational AI platform that uses natural language processing to respond to user input, ChatGPT can provide answers to a broader range of questions outside of typical programming workflows.
+As a general-purpose conversational AI platform that uses NLP to respond to user input, ChatGPT can provide answers to a broader range of questions outside of typical programming workflows.

-The most common application development use case for ChatGPT is understanding and writing code based on the task description, said Agur Jõgi, CTO at CRM platform vendor Pipedrive.
+The most common application development use case for ChatGPT is understanding and writing code based on the task description, Jõgi said.

-Here is an example of ChatGPT explaining some code submitted by the author.
+A screenshot of ChatGPT explaining code submitted by the author.

 Strengths and weaknesses of GitHub Copilot and ChatGPT

-Here is a rundown of the respective strengths and weaknesses of each tool.
+Here is a rundown of each tool's strengths and weaknesses.

 GitHub Copilot

 Strengths.
-GitHub Copilot excels at generating code snippets and suggestions based on the context of the code being written, said Jorge Torres, co-founder and CEO at MindsDB, a platform designed to democratize ML.
+GitHub Copilot excels at generating code snippets and suggestions based on the context of the code being written, Torres said.

 Copilot can suggest lines of code, variables and function names relevant to the context of the code, and it can assist with granular snippets.
 GitHub Copilot also acts as a code completion agent that can complete tasks that the usual code completion tools built into the IDE cannot.

-Another code-writing strength of GitHub Copilot is its integration with the IDE, making it more efficient for real-time coding than ChatGPT and providing a better user experience overall for programmers, according to Jõgi.
+Another code-writing strength of GitHub Copilot is its integration with the IDE, which makes it more efficient for real-time coding than ChatGPT and provides a better overall UX for programmers, according to Jõgi.
 "Since it's embedded into the GitHub ecosystem, developers can use it without switching contexts or opening additional tools," he said.

 Weaknesses.
 GitHub Copilot's weaknesses include generating incorrect or inefficient code suggestions, Torres said.
 It also might not be suitable for complex programming tasks that require extensive knowledge and expertise.